bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 .....
 ```

 Are we done?
 Not yet.
 It's nice to sort the applications from old to new.
-Old applications might be lingering around but you never use them any more, so having them together makes it easier to spot them.
+Old applications might be lingering around but you never use them anymore, so having them together makes it easier to spot them.
 More or less the same argument goes for the most recent apps.
 They might be a test install you forgot to uninstall but you don't want to reinstall.

 So let's sort on `.lastModified`

 ```jq